Weak lensing magnification in the Dark Energy Survey Science Verification Data: Measuring Magnification through Number Count

 By inspection of Equations \ref{eq:alpha} and \ref{eq:shorthand} and the gravitational lens equation \citep{1992ARA&A..30..311B}, three key properties can be deduced that are intrinsic to magnification:

 \begin{itemize} \item A non-zero two-point angular cross-correlation $\omega_{LS_j}$ appears between two galaxy samples at redshifts $z_{S_j} > z_L$ for those cases in which the slope $\alpha_S(m_j) \neq 1$ (magnification signal hereafter). \item The amplitude of the magnification signal evolves with the slope of the faint end of the number count distribution of the source sample and, assuming a \cite{1976ApJ...203..297S} luminosity function, eventually it reaches zero and becomes negative. \item For a given value of the number count slope, the signal strength is independent of the photometric band used (i.e. it is achromatic). \end{itemize} The steps towards a measurement of magnification via the number count technique in a photometric survey can be summarized as follows: \begin{enumerate} \item Split the data sample into two well-separated photo-z bins, termed lens and source.
 Splitting must be done minimizing the overlap between the true redshift distributions of the samples.
 Otherwise, by \autoref{eq:4a}, an additive signal is introduced. \item For each photometric band, define several subsamples from the source sample using different values for the maximum (threshold) magnitude.
-This is made in order to trace the evolution of the amplitude of the magnification signal with the number count slope (see \autoref{eq:alpha}). \item Compute the two-point angular cross-correlation function between the unique common lens sample and each source subsample for each band. \end{enumerate} Once the two-point angular correlation function has been measured, it can be compared with theoretical predictions as described in \autoref{sec:mag_theory} allowing the desired parameter constraints or the determination of the galaxy-bias of the lenses.
+This is made in order to trace the evolution of the amplitude of the magnification signal with the number count slope (see \autoref{eq:alpha}). \item Compute the two-point angular cross-correlation function between the unique common lens sample and each source subsample for each band. \end{enumerate} Once the two-point angular correlation function have been measured, They can be compared with theoretical predictions as described in \autoref{sec:mag_theory}. allowing the desired determination.

-As has been stated previously, the amplitude of the measured cross-correlation function depends on the shape of the galaxy number count distribution.
-Nevertheless, due to this shape --for a fixed footprint population of galaxies and redshift distribution--, the brighter is the magnitude limit of the sample, the bigger is the amplitude of the two point angular cross correlation function.
-However, the number of bright galaxies is lower than the number of faint galaxies \citep{1976ApJ...203..297S}, so shot noise is bigger at brighter magnitude cuts, increasing their measurement uncertainties.
-For this reason, there exists a magnitude cut that is a trade-off between amplitude and shot noise, maximizing the signal-to-noise ratio.
-In order to find the optimum magnitude cut for a given sample, define the signal-to-noise ratio for a given angular range and magnitude cut $m'<m$ as \citep{1998MNRAS.294L..18M}: